pwmt/pwmt.github.io/content/projects/zathura/plugins.md

+---
+title: plugins
+description: Which documents are supported?
+---

 ## Plugins
 Each file type that is supported by zathura is implemented by its own plugin.
 This section should give an overview about the supported file types of zathura